plone/plone.dexterity/README.txt

     only one) and metadata associated with those schemata.
 A schema is just a series of fields that can be used to render add/edit forms and introspect an object of the given type.
-The metadata storage is extensible via the components architecture.
+The metadata storage is extensible via the component architecture.
 Typical forms of metadata include UI hints such as specifying the type of widget to use when rendering a particular field, and per-field security settings.

     The model is typically described in XML, though at runtime it is an instance of an object providing the IModel interface from plone.supermodel.
+Schemata in the model are interfaces with zope.schema fields.

-    The model can exist purely as data in the ZODB, if a type is created through-the-web.
+    The model can exist purely as data in the ZODB if a type is created through-the-web.
 Alternatively, it can be loaded from a file.
 The XML representation is intended to be human-readable and self-documenting.
     It is also designed with tools like ArchGenXML and Genesis in mind,